adameubanks/queue-status/README.md

 2. Insert the repository link and name the app `qlist`

-3. Open the shell in your app and make the hdquota script executable by running `chmod +x local_qlist`

-4. Open the app to get a real-time display of storage use
+3. Open the app to get a real-time display of storage use

 ## Contact